Botanical Ingredient

 Did You Know

-Every part of the elder has a traditional use: flowers for skin and fever, berries for immunity, bark as a purgative, and leaves as a topical anti-inflammatory — making it one of the most complete medicinal plants in the European tradition.
+Every part of the elder has a traditional use: flowers for skin care, berries for wellness, bark in folk preparations, and leaves as a topical herb — making it one of the most complete botanical plants in the European tradition.

 Our Sourcing